seanmelo/National-Weather-Service-MCP/README.md

 ```$ <your_text_editor> ~/Library/Application\ Support/Claude/claude_desktop_config.json```
 If you use windows:
 ```$ <your_text_editor> $env:AppData\Claude\claude_desktop_config.json```
-Paste the following and write:
+Paste the following and write to file:
 ```{
   "mcpServers": {
     "weather": {